Skip to main content

 • Alert rules - Monitor metrics like turn latency, API errors, function errors, call crashes, and call volume

-• Webhook notifications - Receive signed HTTP POST requests when alerts trigger
+• Webhook notifications - Receive signed HTTP POST requests when alerts trigger or resolve

 • Project scoping - Scope alerts to specific projects or monitor account-wide